 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Diabetes: Hydrochlorothiazide may make it more difficult for people with diabetes to control their blood sugar levels.
-The dose of your antidiabetes medications, including insulin, may need to be adjusted.
+A dose adjustment of diabetes medication, including insulin, may need to be required.
 Your doctor may ask you to test your blood sugar levels more frequently when you are taking this medication.

 Drowsiness/reduced alertness: Blood pressure medications may cause drowsiness or dizziness.
 Avoid driving or operating machinery until you know whether the medication affects you in this way.

 Fluid and electrolyte balance: Your levels of electrolytes such as potassium, sodium, magnesium, chloride, and calcium may change due to the hydrochlorothiazide in this medication.
 If you experience symptoms of fluid and electrolyte imbalance such as muscle pains or cramps; dry mouth; numb hands, feet, or lips; or racing heartbeat, contact your doctor as soon as possible.
 Your doctor may want you to have regular blood tests to monitor these levels while you are taking this medication.

 Gout: This medication may cause high levels of uric acid in the blood or cause gout.
 Symptoms of an acute gout attack include sudden pain, swelling, and stiffness in the affected joint, often the big toe.
 You may also experience a fever.
 If this is your first attack, seek medical attention as soon as possible.
 If you have gout, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.